Skip to content

 System("Answer based on the provided context.").

-User(fmt.Sprintf("Context:\n%s\n\nQuestion: What is machine learning?", context.String())).
+User(fmt.Sprintf("Context:\n%s\n\nQuestion: What is machine learning?", ragContext.String())).

 GetResponse(ctx)

 Telemetry hooks let you instrument Iris requests for observability, debugging, and cost tracking.
+The telemetry system is designed to never include sensitive data like API keys, prompts, or responses.

 type TelemetryHook interface {